Conveniently located to serve Newport Beach

 Chemical peels are used to treat sun damage, freckles, melasma, some types of acne, enlarged pores, fine lines, wrinkles and pre-skin cancers.
 Chemical peels help to rejuvenate dull, dry, discolored skin and may be applied to the face, neck, chest and back of hands.
 Chemical peels help to improve skin tone and texture, which creates a brighter, smoother and more youthful appearance.

-Here at The Ocean Clinic, we offer a variety of light, medium and deep chemical peels.
+Here at The Ocean Clinic in Orange County, we offer a variety of light, medium and deep chemical peels.
 We will help you choose the most appropriate chemical peel for your individual skin type and condition.

 -Discontinue use of any retinoids (Retin-A, Tretinoin, Tazorac, HQRA+), hydroquinone, alpha hydroxy acids for 5 to 7 days prior to having a chemical peel.